All articles

 Final remarks

-See what you can discover by joining Write the Docs and connecting with your fellow documentarians.
+See what you can discover by joining Write the Docs and connecting with your fellow documentarians!

 Catherine Heath

-Catherine is a freelance writer based in Manchester.
-She writes blogs, social media, copy, and designs owl-based images.
+Catherine is a freelance writer based in Manchester who writes blogs, social media content, and copy.
+She also designs owl-based images. 🦉